-Eco-friendly water cremation, also known as aquamation, is a technologically superior form of disposition that saves energy and reduces pollution.
-It is a slow, gentle and quiet process that simply speeds up the natural decomposition of your pet’s body.
+Eco-friendly water cremation, also known as aquamation, saves energy and reduces pollution while still providing you with your pet’s cremated remains.
+It is a slow, gentle and quiet process that simply speeds up the natural decomposition of soft tissue.

 Here is a video that further explains the process:

 Q: What is the difference between eco-friendly water cremation and traditional flame cremation?